liladino/lz78/readme.md

 1001  1001  0011
 ```

 At the end, `0010` is already known, so we represent it with it's address only.
-As seen in the example, the addresses can be longer than what we actually need - if the longest addresses ( `1000` and `1001` here ) are not used in any codeword, leading zeroes can be omitted.
+As seen in this example, the addresses can be longer than what we actually need - if the longest addresses ( `1000` and `1001` here ) are not used in any codeword, leading zeroes can be omitted.
 In this case this means that unambigous encoding can be achieved with only 3 bit long addresses, despite there being more than `2^3-1` bit sequences.

 Output:
 `0000 0001 0010 0111 0011 1000 0100 1110 1001 110`